Castelo dos Mouros Sintra (Moors Castle)

 Why Visit the Castelo dos Mouros?

-The Moors castle is a classical ruined castle with high fortified stone walls, treacherous ramparts and massive battlements all of which can be fully explored.
+The Moors castle is a classic ruined castle with high fortified stone walls, treacherous ramparts and massive battlements all of which can be fully explored.
 From the high vantage points there are wonderful panoramic views over the hills of the Serra De Sintra and the plains stretching west to the Atlantic Ocean.
-The Moors castle does not have the history of National Palace or the extravagance of the Pena Palace but it is still highly recommended and enjoyable attraction of Sintra.
+The Moors castle does not have the history of National Palace or the extravagance of the Pena Palace but it is still highly recommended and an enjoyable attraction of Sintra.